1.

 (att: 171)

-trip to Germany was coming to a close, but the late fright back from Nuremberg
+trip to Germany was coming to a close, but the late flight back from Nuremberg

-to Stansted allowed my some action before the return journey.
+to Stansted allowed me to find some action before the return journey.
 The excellent

 Groundhopper App came to my assistance in finding this game.